-At first glance, it’s easy to be wooed by the pull of lower prices and we can’t blame you for feeling inclined, borderline obliged, to close the deal on these fares and include them as a first choice in your travel policy.
+At first glance, it’s easy to be wooed by the pull of lower prices.
+We can’t blame you for feeling inclined to close the deal on these fares and include them as a first choice in your travel policy.

-We were curious to see how many times a restricted fare booking had to be touched to become more expensive than booking a flexible fare in the first place.
-On average, for domestic flights, booking a restricted fare or best fare of the day, was significantly cheaper… only until a single change was made.
+How many times does a restricted fare booking have to be touched to become more expensive than booking a flexible fare in the first place?

-That’s right, it only took 1-2 changes for the price of a restricted fare booking to soar above that of a 'flexible fare' (including the change/cancellation fees).
+On average, for domestic flights, booking a restricted fare or best fare of the day, was significantly cheaper ... until a single change was made.
+You read that right.
+It only took one to two changes for the price of a restricted fare booking to soar above that of a 'flexible fare' (including the change/cancellation fees).

 - Traveller 1 booked a flexible fare for $786.
 After the traveller made one change, the total cost of the ticket came to $927.

 - Traveller 2 booked a restricted fare for $470.
 After the traveller made one change, the total cost of the ticket came to $1,115.

-The difference between the two was $188 and the final cost for the restricted fare was over double the price of the original cost.
+- The difference between the two was $188 and the final cost for the restricted fare was over double the price of the original cost.

 In which instances did restricted fares actually save costs?